mountaineerbr/shellChatGPT/README.md

 *Markdown in TTS input* may stutter the model audio generation a little.
 If `python` modules `markdown` and `bs4` are available, TTS input will be converted to plain text.
-As fallback, `pandoc` is used if present.
+As fallback, `pandoc` is used if present (chat mode only).

 ### Tiktoken